 What Are Fat Tires Used For?

 Fat tires have many advantages and a few disadvantages.
 They are slightly more expensive than regular bike tires.
 However, that should be expected considering they are bigger and more versatile.
 They are also great for exploring, built for comfort, and make a good workout.
-Explore these advantages further below.

 They Are Made for Exploration

-- Sandy beaches.
+- Sandy beaches

-- Muddy paths.
+- Muddy paths

-- Steep and winding hills.
+- Steep and winding hills

-- Dense snow and ice.
+- Dense snow and slippery ice

 They Are Built for Comfort